Cadasta/cadasta-docs/en/09-XLSForms.md

 * `geopoint` collects single points of data based on the user's GPS coordinates.

 To change what data type you're collecting, modify cell A11 on either your standard or minimum questionnaire.

+##### Attachment of Multiple Resources

+If you need to attach multiple resources during your data collection in the field, you can do so using two special codes:

+* `tenure_resource`, for uploading multiple resources related to relationships, and

+* `location_resource`, for uploading multiple resources related to a location.

+> David, need example

 #### Advanced Customization